emissary-ingress/emissary/user-guide/consul-connect-ambassador.md

   secret: ambassador-consul-connect
   ```

-### Configure Ambassador Mappings to use the TLSContext
+### Configure Ambassador Edge Stack Mappings to use the TLSContext

-Ambassador needs to be configured to originate TLS to upstream services.
+Ambassador Edge Stack needs to be configured to originate TLS to upstream services.
 This is done by providing a `TLSContext` to your service `Mapping`.

   ```yaml
   ---